haka-security/haka/doc/user/tutorial/hellopacket.rst

     $ cd <haka_install_path>/share/haka/sample/hellopacket
     $ hakapcap hellopacket.pcap hellopacket.lua

-As shown below, hakapcap will first dump infos about registered dissectors and rules and then process the pcap file and ouput networking infos (packet source and destination, connection establishment, etc.):
+Hakapcap will first dump infos about registered dissectors and rules and then process the pcap file, outputing information on each packet (packet source and destination, connection establishment, etc.):

 .. ansi-block::